xthames/swxg/docs/source/examples/index.rst

 Tutorial and Examples
 =====================

-The following material provides a step-by-step instruction set to understand how ``swxg`` works using the built-in test dataset.
+The following material provides a step-by-step instruction set to understand how ``swxg`` works using the built-in test datasets.
+We will use daily observations for this tutorial, but the process is the same for both test datasets.

 Importing ``swxg``
 -------------------